 When you go to the groomers to give your labradoodle a haircut, make sure you have the following prepared:

 - Pictures of the haircut you want.
 Ideally, you would have a style of Labradoodle cut you want the groomer to follow (teddy bear cut, poodle cut, lion cut, puppy cut, lamb cut, etc.).
 It’s always best to show the groomer pictures so they can get a sense of what they want your dog to look like.

 - Approximate length of the hair you want your dog.
 You want to have a general idea of how short or long you want your dog’s hair.
 Most people will get their Labradoodle cut between ½ and 1 inch of hair.
 However, if your dog has mattes, then sometimes you can’t choose how long you want your dog’s hair.
 The groomer will be forced to shave your Labradoodle if there are a significant amount of mattes.
 Make sure that you are grooming your Labradoodle every day!

 - Vaccination records.
 If you have a puppy, several groomers like to see and verify the vaccination and blood records before they cut your dog.
 This is purely for safety reasons.

 - Grooming procedures you want done.
 Most grooming packages will come standard with a Labradoodle haircut which includes a bath and blow dry.
 However, there are several other grooming procedures that you can order including nail trim, teeth brush, anal gland expression, etc. These are good grooming procedures to get done if you don’t regularly groom your Labradoodle.

-How often do labradoodles need haircuts?
+How often do Labradoodles need haircuts?

 Labradoodle hair grows quite fast since it doesn’t shed.
 We usually give our Goldendoodle a haircut every 8 to 12 weeks.
-I notice that mattes start to form after 6 weeks, so if you don’t regularly brush your dog then you should take them to the groomers more often for haircut.
+I notice that mattes start to form after 6 weeks, so if you don’t regularly brush your dog then you should take them to the groomers more often for a haircut.
 This will prevent them from having to get completely shaved down.